SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 SurveyCompo supports these optional input identifiers:

 - `id`: An optional identifier for the input.
-The `id` attribute is useful for referencing inputs in conditional logic, validation rules, and piping.
+The `id` key is useful for referencing inputs in conditional logic, validation rules, and piping.
 - `name`: A name for the input, primarily used for human reference.
 If `id` is not provided, the `name` will be used to generate a value for `id`
 - `customRef`: An optional custom reference for the input.
-The `customRef` attribute is useful for referencing inputs in external systems.
+The `customRef` key is useful for referencing inputs in external systems.

 While input identifiers are primarily for reporting purposes, SurveyCompo doesn't require them to be unique.
-However, it's crucial for the `id` attribute to be unique when used for conditional logic, validation rules, and piping.
+However, it's crucial for the `id` key to be unique when used for conditional logic, validation rules, and piping.

 Let's add some identifiers to the survey inputs in our survey: